sourcegraph/about/blogposts/strange-loop-2019-automating-operations-of-a-global-cdn.md

 ## Overview

 Aspects of the Netflix growth story are very visible - the transition from physical media delivery to digital streaming, or from a domestic focus to a global one.
 However, there are some transitions that may be less noticeable.
+Through this talk, you will receive insight into how we have streamlined our automation story.
+How we actively transitioned from large monoliths to a more decomposed, scalable set of microservices we refer to as the Open Connect Administration Platform.
+You will be walked through our automation journey - our history, our future, the pitfalls we have encountered and the lessons we have learned along the way.

 ---